Face-to-face Course

 Curriculum Overview

-The full course will be delivered over four weeks.
-A summary of the course content is below, however much of the flow and specific day to day content will be driven by the participants.
-While instruction on running prevalence surveys is central to the course and will not change, some of the components where emphasis is placed may change depending on need.
-For example, if participants are particularly interested in measuring VAW with disabilities then more sessions may be dedicated to this.
-At the time of drafting, the course covers the following:
+The full course will be delivered over four modules, with participants attending face-to-face for three weeks.
+A summary of the course content is below, however much of the flow and specific day-to-day content will be driven by the participants.
+While instruction on running prevalence surveys is central to the course and will not change, some of the components may be tailored to suit the cohort’s needs.
+For example, if participants are particularly interested in measuring VAW with disabilities, then more sessions may be dedicated to this.
+The course covers the following:

 This introduction will provide the ground work for preparing to measure VAW.
 It includes: understanding of key concepts such as sex and gender, understanding the data on VAW countries might already be collecting and how it can be used, developing appropriate research questions and choosing methodologies to measure and respond to those questions, as well as preparing a national research strategy on VAW.

-In the third week participants will feedback on their work between course modules and explore data collection on VAW beyond prevalence surveys.
-This includes other measurements methods such as qualitative research, but also exploring ways of reaching populations not usually included in more traditional quantitative and qualitative methods.
-This week will encourage participants to consider measuring VAW among particularly vulnerable communities.
-Site visits to organisations in Australia will be conducted.
-We will also cover data management and analysis in preparation for Week 4 – data reporting.
+In this module, participants will explore data collection on VAW beyond prevalence surveys.
+This includes other measurement methods such as qualitative research, but also exploring ways of reaching populations not usually included in more traditional quantitative and qualitative methods.
+This will encourage participants to consider measuring VAW among particularly vulnerable communities.
+We will also cover data management and analysis in preparation for module 4.
 For those who are interested, sessions on data analysis for SDG reporting will be offered.

-In week 4 we’ll take participants through the phases of reporting from initial data examination to conducting consultations with stakeholders and special interest groups, through to data analysis, interpretation and appropriate presentation.
-We’ll look at specific ways to draw from data to create action, including promotion of key messages, managing resistance, reviewing national policies in the context of the data as well as ways of looking forward.
+In module 4, we’ll take participants through the phases of reporting, from initial data examination to conducting consultations with stakeholders and special interest groups, data analysis, interpretation and appropriate presentation.
+We’ll look at specific ways to draw from data to create action, including promotion of key messages, managing resistance, reviewing national policies in the context of the data, as well as ways of looking forward.

 Hear from our students